dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Overview.md

     </tbody>
 </table>

 Our bulk HFile variations offers different levels of performance and require different levels of complexity, based on how you specify the HFile splits, keeping in mind that the ideal solution is to split your data into evenly-sized HFiles.
-The easiest way is to use *sampled* splitting, which adds no complexity on your part: Splice Machine samples your data to determine how to split your files.
-If that doesn't yield the performance you need, you can analyze your data to determine and specify the key values at which the data should be split.
+The easiest way is to use *automatic* splitting, which adds no complexity on your part: Splice Machine samples your data to determine how to split your files.

+If bulk import with automatic sampling doesn't yield the performance you need, you can analyze your data to determine and specify the key values at which the data should be split.
 And if you need even greater performance, you can find and specify the row boundaries in your data files that will yield even splits.

-If you're importing all new data into a table and don't need to worry about constraint checking, use our Bulk HFile import procedure; you'll likely get the performance you want with sampled splitting, which introduces no added complexity.
+If you're importing all new data into a table and don't need to worry about constraint checking, use our Bulk HFile import procedure; you'll likely get the performance you want with automatic splitting, which introduces no added complexity.
 And if you need to boost that performance, you can choose to invest in determining the splits yourself.
 {: .noteIcon}

-If you're updating records in an existing table, importing a small dataset (less than 100GB), or you do need to apply constraints, use one of our standard import methods: `IMPORT`, `UPSERT`, or `MERGE`.
+If you're updating records in an existing table, importing a small dataset (less than 100GB), or you do need to apply constraints, use one of our basic import methods: `IMPORT`, `UPSERT`, or `MERGE`.
 They all share the same complexity and set of parameters, and they all apply constraint checking; the difference is in how each updates (or doesn't) existing records.

-* See [*Bulk Importing Flat Files*](bestpractices_ingest_bulkimport.html) in this Best Practices chapter for detailed information about and examples of using bulk HFile ingestion.
+* See the [*Bulk Importing Flat Files*](bestpractices_ingest_bulkimport.html) topic in this Best Practices chapter for detailed information about and examples of using bulk HFile ingestion.

-* See [*Standard Ingestion of Flat Files*](bestpractices_ingest_import.html) in this Best Practices chapter for more information about and examples of using standard flat file ingestion.
+* See the [*Basic Flat File Ingestion*](bestpractices_ingest_import.html) topic in this Best Practices chapter for more information about and examples of using basic flat file ingestion.

 No matter which method you decide upon, we strongly recommend debugging your ingest process with a small data sample before jumping into importing a large dataset.
 {: .noteIcon}